 - To assist with enforcement of this procedure, Employees are requested to warn their supervisors, security, personnel, or human resource representatives of any suspicious workplace activity, situations, or incidents that they observe or know of that involve other employees, former employees, customers, or visitors and that appear problematic.
 This would include threatening or offensive acts, comments or remarks.

 - Employee reports made pursuant to this policy will be held in confidence, to the extent possible.
 The University will not condone any form of retaliation against any employee for making a report in good faith under this policy.

 - Notification System: Systems are in place to allow for the immediate transmission of specific information regarding an emergency to all affected areas of the campus.

 - The telephone is the primary means of emergency notification at the University.
-In the event of a campus emergency the University will utilize Cardinal Alert to send out a text message, email, or voice message to all of those who are signed up for the program.
+In the event of a campus emergency the University will utilize the campus alert system to send out text messages, e-mails, or voice messages to all of those who are signed up for the program.